jamesrayman/Ero/docs/euclid.md

 #### Chain Assignment

 Chain assignment is shorthand way to carry out multiple assignments.
 Chain assignment has the form `x = y = ... = z` and is equivalent to `x = z; y = z; ...`.
 Parentheses may not enclose partial chain assignments.
-Below are some examples:
+Below are some examples.

 ```text
 x = y = 3               # x and y are both 3